The short answer is "No!"

 Wiltshire Search and Rescue works on an on-call system and all operational members are required to use an app or SMS messages to signal whether they are available to attend a callout.

-A team member can change their on-call status at a moment’s notice, and we understand that work and family commitments should come first.
+A team member chooses the times they are on-call, and can change their status at a moment’s notice; we understand that work and family commitments should come first.

 As many as you are able to.
 On average, the team is called out 50-70 times a year to search for vulnerable and missing people.
 It is also expected that members will support with fundraising events, mentoring new trainees and helping to plan exercises as and when they can give their time.
 There is the option to go on sabbatical for several months if work or family means you cannot commit for a period.